 Flash storage - more commonly known as SSDs - can survive more brutal treatment, and some portable drives are even water-resistant.
 If you were to accidentally drop a portable SSD drive in water, then as long as the port covers are firmly closed, it will work fine to use it after it has been fully dried.

 Some drives have an IP waterproof rating like phones.

 It’s tough to say definitively which manufacturer makes the most reliable hard drives.
 While there’s a big difference between the technology used in traditional hard drives and SSDs, both have a limited lifespan, and this is why warranties are relatively short - typically two or three years.

 What’s important is that you have a well-thought-out backup process and you don’t rely on any single drive to store precious files.
-Ideally you should have three copies: one on a PC or phone / tablet, one on a backup drive and one in the cloud.
+Ideally, you should have three copies: one on a PC, phone or tablet, one on a backup drive and one in the cloud.

 For many users, a portable storage drive may be an unavoidable commodity, and price will be the deciding factor.